Route clearance (IEDs): Afghanistan

 US forces entered the war in Afghanistan in 2001.
 Although there was fierce fighting such as the Battle of Tora Bora and Operation Anaconda, the IED threat remained generally low until later in the war.
 Afghanistan is a rural country with rough terrain, most of the roads are unimproved and due to the abundance of rivers many culverts are present.
-Because of this IED threats are numerous.
-Typically tactics include placing high yield IEDs weighing several hundred pounds deep underground causing massive damage.
-However, modern MRAP vehicles are capable of withholding most blasts.
-Another tactic is placing small IEDs at choke points, the vehicle becomes disabled and the passing troops are ambushed.
+Because of this IED threats were numerous.
+Typical tactics included placing high yield IEDs weighing several hundred pounds deep underground to inflict massive damage.
+Modern MRAP vehicles are capable of withholding most blasts.
+Another tactic involved placing small IEDs at choke points; their vehicle disabled, passing troops were vulnerable to ambush.
 Due to the decade long Soviet–Afghan War many Soviet mines are still used by Taliban fighters to make IEDs.
 RCPs are not designated units and are normally brought together from existing Combat Engineer and EOD units.
 They are then deployed to areas of need.
 Not all parts of Afghanistan are equally covered by RCPs, for example the remote FOB Salerno near Khost housed RCP7 and RCP9 and RCP13 which were composed of National Guard sappers and active duty EOD personnel, on the other hand Gradez had no dedicated RCP units and relied on nearby units from FOB Salerno, FOB Shank, and Orgun-E.

 2003 invasion of Iraq

 Unlike Afghanistan threats of IEDs evolved almost instantly after the invasion.
-Indeed, the MRAP vehicles were largely developed for the Iraq war even though the War in Afghanistan was already several years old by the time first troops stepped on Iraqi soil.
+MRAPs were largely developed for the Iraq war even though the war in Afghanistan was already several years old by the time first troops stepped on Iraqi soil.
 Iraq was much more urban, Iraq also had many paved highways.
 The insurgents in Iraq relied much more on EFPs, contrary in Afghanistan EFPs never became prevalent.
 An EFP is capable of slicing through several inches of armor by forming a projected missile, once the armor is penetrated the EFP often kills the crew due to the heat associated with the blast.